twknab/mean_hike/readme.md

 + Add a feature where validation errors display as bootstrap error form stylings in real-time. (medium-priority)

++ Bring in better icon set than glyphicon (woof)

++ Add footer to homepage(s)

++ Add Time Picker for Actual Travel Times? (day-hike only? think this one out a bit)

 + Add a feature where users can upload photos to each hike, a certain number and a certain file size. (medium-priority) -- Not sure about this one as it will eat up server space and increase AWS $$$$.

 + Add a feature where users can attach documents, such as a